 As an Amazon Associate I earn from qualifying purchases.

 Disclosure: Pleasant Hill Grain (PHG) sent me a KoMo Classic Electric Grain Mill to try with the condition that if I liked it, I would keep it, review it, and could host a giveaway for my readers, and if I didn’t, I’d simply return it.
+I kept it and a reader won their own!
 As always, all opinions are my own.
+I have included my affiliate link for which I earn commission for purchases made.

 Komo Classic Grain Mill Review